Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Experiments

 Each subject participates in multiple recording sessions, and each session consists of multiple trials of the verbal working memory task.
 Due to the individualized clinical implantation schemes (i.e., subject-specific electrode locations, trajectories, and the number of available contacts/units), the intracranial targets and coverage are not directly comparable across subjects; therefore, a controlled cross-subject generalization setting is not feasible with this dataset.
-Accordingly, we adopt a subject-specific (within-subject) evaluation protocol, where models are trained and validated using data from the same subject.
-Within each session, we first perform a trial-level split by randomly assigning 90\% of trials to the training set and the remaining 10\% to the validation set.
-This trial-level split ensures that the model is evaluated on unseen trials, providing a more robust assessment of its generalization capabilities within the same subject.
-The training and validation trials are further divided into smaller segments of 200 samples (1 second) used a sliding window approach with a 90\% overlap for training sets, while the validation set is divided into segments of 200 samples with no overlap.
-The Z-score normalization is applied to each segment, ensuring that the mean and standard deviation of the signals are zero and one, respectively.
+Accordingly, we adopt subject-specific (within-subject) evaluation protocols, where models are trained and validated using data from the same subject.
+To assess robustness at different granularities, we report two within-subject settings.
+In the cross-trial setting, within each session, 90\% of trials are randomly assigned to the training set and the remaining 10\% to the evaluation set, so the model is tested on unseen trials from sessions observed during training.
+In the cross-session setting, entire recording sessions are held out from model fitting and used only for evaluation, so the model is tested on unseen sessions from the same subject.
+The cross-trial and cross-session results are reported in Tables~\ref{tab:performance_results_trial} and~\ref{tab:performance_results_trial_session}, respectively.
+After splitting, the recordings are further divided into smaller segments of 200 samples (1 second) using a sliding-window approach with a 90\% overlap for the training set, while the evaluation set is divided into segments of 200 samples with no overlap.
+Z-score normalization is applied to each segment, ensuring that the mean and standard deviation of the signals are zero and one, respectively.
 This normalization step is crucial for stabilizing the training process and improving the model's performance.